EMBL-Design-Language/Information-Architecture/website-url-structure.md

 ## Notes on non-EMBL.org domains

 There are instances when content can also be available outside the EMBL.org site, these domains should be set up in consultation with the "content architecture team" (likely some hybrid of EMBL communications and EMBL-EBI web dev?).

 Some examples:
-1. all Cambrige-specific information is portaled via `www.ebi.ac.uk`
+1. all Cambridge-specific information is portaled via `www.ebi.ac.uk`
 2. a specific training event might have micro-site domain
 3. an online service will likely have an application-specific URL